+1 INTRODUCTION 1

+1.1 Purpose of this report 1

+2 PLANNING CONTEXT 3

+2.1 What is community and Crown land?
+2.2 What are the categories of community land?
+2.3 What are the guidelines for categorising community land?
+2.4 Core objectives for managing community land 2.5 Guidelines and core objectives for categories for this public hearing 2.6 Plans of Management for community land 2.7 Public hearings 4 5 5

-1 INTRODUCTION 1 1.1 Purpose of this report1.2 Background to the public hearing1.3 This report 1 2 PLANNING CONTEXT 3 2.1 What is community and Crown land?
-4 4 5 5 6 3 PROPOSED CHANGES TO CATEGORISATION 9 3.1 Marsfield Park 3.2 Glades Bay Park 3.3 Proposed recategorisation of parks in the Draft Natural Areas Generic Plan of Management 3.4 Multiple categorisation of other Crown land in Draft Generic Plans of Management for Parks/General Community Use and Sportsgrounds 13 19 It 4 THE PUBLIC HEARING 41 4.1 Advertising and notification 4.2 Public hearing arrangements 46 46 46 5 CONSIDERATION OF SUBMISSIONS 49 5.1 Verbal and written submissions 5.2 Other submissions 6 RECOMMENDATIONS 55 6.1 Consideration of submissions6.2 Recommendations6.3 Adoption of proposed recategorisations6.4 Reporting 57 57
+3 PROPOSED CHANGES TO CATEGORISATION 9

+3.1 Marsfield Park 3.2 Glades Bay Park 3.3 Proposed recategorisation of parks in the Draft Natural Areas Generic Plan of Management 3.4 Multiple categorisation of other Crown land in Draft Generic Plans of Management for Parks/General Community Use and Sportsgrounds 13 19 ent

+4 THE PUBLIC HEARING 41

+4.1 Advertising and notification 46 46

+5 CONSIDERATION OF SUBMISSIONS .49

+5.1 Verbal and written submissions

+6 RECOMMENDATIONS 55

+6.1 Consideration of submissions 57 57